 - Falmouth

-While you are there, make time for some of the famous ice cream and lobster rolls you can get in the summer months.
+While you are there, make time for some of the famous ice cream and lobster rolls available in the summer months.

 Plymouth, MA

 Any history trip to Boston should include a day in Plymouth, MA.
-There, you can see Plymouth Rock, and explore Plimoth Plantation (which was recently renamed Plimoth Patuxet Museums).
+There, you can see Plymouth Rock, and explore Plimoth Plantation (recently renamed Plimoth Patuxet Museums).
 If your vacation plans include a trip down to the Cape Cod National Seashore, you’ll find Plymouth on the way.
-But you definitely only need a day there, so it’s an easy day trip from Boston.
+But you only need a day there, so it’s an easy day trip from Boston.

-There are plenty of delicious restaurants and great shops in Plymouth as well.
+There are also plenty of delicious restaurants and great shops in Plymouth.
 If you have limited time, I’d recommend only going to Plimoth Plantation.
 Plymouth Rock, while famous, is pretty disappointing in person.

 Rockport, MA